Autumn Budget 2024: Headlines

 Siena won the UK rising star of the year award at the Chambers High Net Worth Awards in 2021.
 The judges noted she “continues to establish herself as one of the London market’s leading private wealth lawyers” with their sources saying she is “absolutely one to watch; she is really fantastic.”

-Chris Moorcroft is a private client adviser to individuals, families and trustees.
-He advises on transferring wealth between generations, protecting it from third parties, catering for death or incapacity, and managing complex cross-border tax and legal issues involving multiple jurisdictions.
+Chris is a private client adviser to individuals, families and trustees.
+He helps clients transfer wealth between generations, protect it from third parties, plan for death or incapacity, and manage complex cross-border tax and legal issues.

-Chris Moorcroft is a private client adviser to individuals, families and trustees.
-He advises on transferring wealth between generations, protecting it from third parties, catering for death or incapacity, and managing complex cross-border tax and legal issues involving multiple jurisdictions.
+Chris is a private client adviser to individuals, families and trustees.
+He helps clients transfer wealth between generations, protect it from third parties, plan for death or incapacity, and manage complex cross-border tax and legal issues.

-He advises both international and domestic clients.
-He has a particular focus on US-connected clients and counts a number of clients from LATAM and the Middle East.
-He has an interest in the ‘next gen’ of wealth owners and speaks extensively on the topic of transitioning wealth to millennials and Gen Z. He has expertise in ESG and values-aligned investing, and advises trustees on associated issues of fiduciary risk.
+He advises both international and domestic clients, with a particular focus on US-connected clients and those from LATAM and Africa.
+He has an interest in the ‘next gen’ of wealth owners and speaks extensively on the topic of transitioning wealth to millennials and Gen Z. He is globally recognised as a leading expert on trustees engaging in ESG, sustainable and values-aligned investing.

 David is a corporate tax and share incentives partner in our corporate group.